 Arrival is in early Apr and peak numbers occur from the last week of Apr through the first two weeks of May.
 Large flocks are unusual.

-Pectoral Sandpiper is increasingly rare westward; there are only about 34 reports west of Phelps Co.
+Pectoral Sandpiper is increasingly rare westward; there are only about 40 reports west of Phelps Co, five of these in 2022.
 Rosche (1994) considered the species casual in spring and listed only two records from the Lake McConaughy region.
 Brown and Brown (2001) noted “a few records” 22 Apr-30 May in the Keith Co area.

 Average stopover period in Nebraska during spring was 14.2 days (Farmer and Wiens 1999).